gl1tterbomb/gl1tterbomb/README.md

 ****INT TIME**** !;

-★.
-I rarely int and C+H with ponies first.
-I’m not good at starting or holding conversations.
-Sometimes I make dry responses and feel awkward around new ponies, some with other friends I'm not close to.
-So I will try my best.👍👍 I promise I'm not bored and not a mean person😔

-★. - thinks Doubles? hmm..
-I don’t really mind.
-I love to meet doubles ^

-★- I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
+★- ships; I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, etc. I FW OC/canon and selfshippers too.

 Here are my favorite ships.
 If u don't like them, then that's fine!
 [Strawpage 3](https://ang3lcake.straw.page/hobbies)

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
-I like green lantern and flash.
+I like Green Lantern and Flash.
 I don't really call myself number one fan.

-If I haven’t responded to any of your messages, I’m sorry.
-I’m not trying to ignore you.
-There’s a chance I’m AFK, busy creating new ponies, or just slow to respond., and it’ll takes me a while, who knows.
-Feel free to whisper, and I'll check and reply!
-So uh please whisper 👍!

 ★ - pleease pleease I need more Booster Gold fans or any cool DC/Marvel friends plsss ;-;